mahmud2024hasan/OstadModule18Assignme/README.md

-## Ostad Module 18 Assignment
+# Ostad Module 18 Assignment

-//Task: Develop a Product Management System in Laravel & use Eloquent ORM that allows users to perform the following operations:
+### Task: Develop a Product Management System in Laravel & use Eloquent ORM that allows users to perform the following operations:
 Create a new product
 Read (view) all products
 Update an existing product